astrocatalogs/OACAPI/README.md

 Key names that are usable in API calls can be found in the [OAC schema](https://github.com/astrocatalogs/schema).
 Below, we provide some example queries that demonstrate the API's capabilites.

+### Special arguments

+There are a few arguments that have special meaning and are only a part of the API, not the schema:

+* `closest=c`: Return the quantities with the closest value to the specified attributes.
+If multiple attributes are specified, the closest to each will be return (e.g., `magnitude=15&time=56789` would return *both* the observation with magnitude closest to 15 and time closest to 56789.
+* `complete`: Return only quantities containing all of the requested attributes.
+* `first`: Return only the first of each of the listed quantities.
+* `format=x`: Return data in the specified format `x`, currently supports `csv` and `tsv`.
+Any other format specification will return `JSON`.
+* `item=n`: Return only the first `n` of each of the listed quantities.
+* `radius=r`: Return events within a distance `r` (in arcseconds) of a given set of `ra` and `dec` coordinates.
+Note that this disables exact matches for `ra` and `dec`.

 ## Example queries

 #### Return all events within a 2" cone about a set of coordinates